Skip to content

 • includeGraphs (boolean, default true) – include document, graph, and resolver on the result.
 Disable when you only care about the flattened outputs.

-• cache (ParseCache) – stores flattened tokens, metadata, resolution snapshots, and diagnostics keyed by the document hash.
-The bundled InMemoryParseCache offers an LRU eviction policy.
+• tokenCache (TokenCache) – stores flattened tokens, metadata, resolution snapshots, and diagnostics keyed by the document identity and variant signature.
+The bundled InMemoryTokenCache offers an LRU eviction policy.

-• documentCache (DocumentCache) – shares decoded documents across sessions.
+• documentCache (DocumentCache) – implementation of the domain cache port.
+It receives RawDocumentIdentity keys and returns previously decoded documents.
 Async-only: parseTokensSync throws if this is provided.

 • ...ParseSessionOptions – any session option (loader, schemaGuard, plugins, etc.) is forwarded to createSession.